 This means that you may be on the hook for debt that you do not know exists when filing for divorce.
 Likewise, assets may not be as openly referenced in your home and only become apparent in the event of a divorce, including pensions or retirement funds.

 Community property can be confusing, and it certainly becomes a point of contention when divorce proceedings begin, which is why our Beverly Hills, Los Angeles Community & Separate Property attorney works tirelessly for individuals who are seeking a divorce – so they are armed with the information they need to move forward financially.
-We can help you discover the details of your marital community property, so you know exactly what your financial future will bring in the event of a divorce.
+Our Beverly Hills complex property division lawyer can help you discover the details of your marital community property, so you know exactly what your financial future will bring in the event of a divorce.

 What Is Considered Separate Property in Southern California?